-To meet an 8 hour intermediate level milestone run requirement, three tows were placed horizontally as in Figure 1(b).
+To meet an 8 hour intermediate level run requirement, three tows were placed horizontally as in Fig. 12(b).
 There was a concern that the outer tows farther away from the rf input might be under processed, but this position allowed for expediently evaluating hardware durability and vacuum feed-through issues more critical to long-term success.
-A continuous 81⁄2 hour run was successfully completed with the 3 tows.
+A continuous 81⁄2 hour run was successfully completed with the three tows.
 There were no problems at all with the vacuum tube or the pumping systems.
 Inline linear resistance measurements during the run indicate that as expected, the outermost tow is less processed that the other two.
 Average mechanical properties for these tows did meet project targets.

-Fig. 12 Geometry of the tows within the vacuum tube.
+Fig. 12.
+Geometry of the tows within the vacuum tube.
+The earlier configuration (a) had the tows oriented vertically while most recently this was changed to a horizontal orientation (b).
 The red dotted circles are the extent of the old, smaller tube used for 3-tow experiments in 2011.
-The dashed circle prescribes the radius of the outermost tows prior to the 5-tow experiments. (a
+The dashed circle prescribes the radius of the outermost tows prior to the 5-tow experiments.

-Fig. 13 Intra-tow tension differences in oxidized PAN feedstock.
-Part of the tow is under very little.
+Fig. 13.
+Intra-tow tension differences in oxidized PAN feedstock.
+Part of the tow is under very little tension.

-Initial work with 5 tows in the applicator indicated that the horizontal tows are not processed evenly, with the tow farthest from the coupled rf inadequately processed as shown in Figure 14.
+Initial work with five tows in the applicator indicated that the horizontal tows are not processed evenly, with the tow farthest from the coupled rf inadequately processed as shown in Fig. 14.
 The solution to this issue was to rotate the rf applicator itself so that the tows are still horizontal to avoid gravity effects, but with all the tows a similar distance from the rf source.
-This orientation is shown in Figure 14c.
-This rotation was completed and the updated configuration is shown in Figure 15.
+This orientation is shown in Fig. 14c.
+This rotation was completed and the updated configuration is shown in Fig. 15.

-Fig. 14 Tow orientations within MAP applicator. (a) Orientation in pre-2012 multi-tow experiments.
-Heating is very uneven. (b) Attempted tow orientation in 3Q2012 campaign. (c) Tow orientation after applicator rotation for 5-tow experiment in early F.
+Fig. 14.
+Tow orientations within MAP applicator. (a) Orientation in pre-2012 multi-tow experiments.
+Heating is very uneven. (b) Attempted tow orientation in 3Q2012 campaign. (c) Tow orientation after applicator rotation for 5-tow experiment in early FY 13.

-Fig. 15 (a) The MAP line after rotating the applicator.
+Fig. 15. (a) The MAP line after rotating the applicator.
 Microwave coupling is now from below. (b) The MAP line exit feed-throughs are shown fully strung with five tows in the horizontal configuration.

-Moving forward with the new configuration and five tows in the applicator, the plasma was stable over a larger operating space than had seen under 3-tow operation.
+With the rotated MAP applicator and five horizontal tows, the plasma was stable over a larger operating space than had seen under 3-tow operation.
 Reflected power was on average several percent lower than in 1 or 3-tow operations as well, which raises the efficiency of the process.
 However, preliminary experiments found that tow-to-tow processing is not as uniform as had been hoped.
 The outer tows seem to be processed more than the inner tows, but the variance is not as drastic as was seen in the 3-tow experiments with the rf coupling from the side.
 Another internal milestone was completed with a two hour MAP run with five tows.
-Several parameters are shown in Figure 16.
+Several parameters are shown in Fig. 16.
 For the most part this was a smooth run, with the exception that at about 17 minutes into the run, the microwave generator tripped off.
-The cause is unknown, but is not believed to related to the MAP process itself.
+The cause is unknown, but is not believed to relate to the MAP process itself.
 After resetting, the team was able to achieve the prior operating conditions about two minutes later.
 (Actually it is believed that the ability to stop, start, and change parameters rapidly as necessary is one of the inherent advantages of the MAP approach over conventional processing.)
 After the reset, the run continued uninterrupted for another two hours and six minutes before shutting down normally.